sdminev/kross-hugo-starter/content/about/_index.md

 ---
 ## I will find and fix you!

 I've been in IT as long as I can remember - say, since High School.
-Before that I know about me from word of mouth.
+Before that I know about me only from word of mouth :)

 Creating stuff - and fixing more stuff, has been my passion ever since I dismantled my Nintendo64; Seriously, in the 90s, if you broke your console, you didn't simply get a new one.
 So I had to put it back together.
 And I couldn't :)